COSHH Stores – Hazardous Substance Storage

 Secure Storage +

 Our Bunded COSHH Stores are converted from ISO Shipping Containers similar to our Bunded Chemical Stores but have a sub-floor bund with a raised mesh floor.
 This avoids the potential trip hazard of an additional step and allows any hazardous or flammable materials drain into the sump below the pedestrianised area protecting users of the container from any harm from any hazardous substances stored within the chemical store.
+Our Bunded COSHH Stores are lockable for adherence to security policies.

 - Sub-floor bund (no step)